Inter Milan

-Football Club Internazionale Milano, commonly referred to as Internazionale (/it/) or simply Inter (/it/), and colloquially known as Inter Milan in other countries, including English-speaking countries, is an Italian professional football club based in Milan, Lombardy.
-Inter is the only Italian team to have always participated in the top division of Italian football since its debut in 1909 and the only one that has never been relegated in Serie B. Since 1947, Inter has shared the San Siro stadium with AC Milan—the club from which it originally split.
-The San Siro is the largest stadium in Italy, with a capacity of 75,817.
-The long-standing rivalry between the two clubs, known as the Derby della Madonnina, is one of the most widely followed derbies in world football.
+Football Club Internazionale Milano, widely referred to as Internazionale (/it/) or simply Inter (/it/), and commonly known as Inter Milan in English-speaking countries, is an Italian professional football club based in Milan, Lombardy.
+Inter is the only team to have an unbroken presence in the top division of Italian football, currently Serie A, since its debut in 1909, having never been relegated to Serie B. Since 1947, Inter has shared the San Siro stadium, the largest stadium in Italy, with AC Milan, with whom it contests the long-standing Derby della Madonnina, one of the most widely followed rivalries in world football.

-Founded in 1908 following a schism within the Milan Foot-Ball and Cricket Club (now AC Milan), Inter won its first championship in 1910.
-Since its formation, the club has won 37 domestic trophies, including 20 league titles, nine Coppa Italia, and eight Supercoppa Italiana.
+The club was founded on 9 March 1908 after a split within the Milan Foot-Ball and Cricket Club (now AC Milan), and won its first championship in 1910.
+Since its formation, the club has won 39 domestic trophies, including 21 league titles, 10 Coppa Italia, and 8 Supercoppa Italiana.
 From 2006 to 2010, the club won five successive league titles, equaling the all-time record at that time.
-They have won the European Cup/Champions League three times, their latest win in 2010 completed an unprecedented Italian seasonal treble, with Inter winning the Serie A and the Coppa Italia the same year.
+It has won the European Cup/Champions League three times.
+Its latest win in 2010 completed an unprecedented Italian seasonal treble, with Inter also winning the Serie A title and the Coppa Italia in the same year.
 The club has also won three UEFA Cups, two Intercontinental Cups, and one FIFA Club World Cup.
-Inter is the only Italian club that won at least an official trophy in every decade since the foundation of the club in 1908.

 Inter has the highest home game attendance in Italy and the fourth-highest attendance in Europe.
 Since May 2024, the club has been owned by American asset management company Oaktree Capital Management.